 The movie provides examples of:

 - Abusive Parents: The only time anyone's parents get any lines in the movie, it's Arthur's father yelling at him (for being gay).
-Kurt's parents are the most obviously abusive, sending him for electric-shock treatment after he got sexually abused by his older brother
+Kurt's parents are the most obviously abusive, sending him for electric-shock treatment after he had sex with (or was abused by) his older brother.

 - Acquired Situational Narcissism: Happens to Slade once he makes it big.
 And he can't let fame go even after his fans have turned on him, leading to some of the worst of his troubles.

 - Agent Peacock: Brian Slade